It was over tacos.

 If not now, then when?

-That week, I ordered a Delorme Inreach Two-Way Satellite Communicator, which allows you to text anytime from the wilderness and share your GPS coordinates freely.
+That week, I ordered a Delorme Inreach Two-Way Satellite Communicator, which allows you to text anytime from the wilderness.
 As soon as I received it, I began to solo hike the Appalachian Trail piece by piece.